by

 chainring bolts, crank bolts, bottom bracket, seat to seat post connection,

-I stopped with a friend and I was determined that I would either solve
+ride I stopped with a friend and I was determined that I would either

-the noise, or at least be able to find a way to recreate it, so I could
+solve the noise, or at least be able to find a way to recreate it,

-study it further in my shop.
-While standing beside the road, we discovered
+so I could study it further in my shop.
+While standing beside the

-then backpedaled 180 degrees, the noise would usually appear.
-This was
+with your hand, then backpedaled 180 degrees, the noise would usually

-and it still worked.
-I got down my handy dandy auto stethoscope that
+procedure and it still worked.
+I got down my handy dandy auto stethoscope

-is used to find noisy bearings in your car, and inserted them in my
+that is used to find noisy bearings in your car, and inserted them

 After several attempts, I homed down the noise to the middle of the

-bolt, and it did nothing.
+binder bolt, and it did nothing.
 It was already tight, anyway.
-I then loosened
+I then

-and removed the seatpost, and noted that it had grease
+loosened and removed the seatpost, and noted that

-on it, but not overly wet with grease.
-I then made sure it was clean,
+it had grease on it, but not overly wet with grease.
+I then made sure

-regreased and installed it back in the seat tube and Voila, problem
+it was clean, regreased and installed it back in the seat tube and

-absolutely solved.
-I have had to do this every couple of years, every
+Voila, problem absolutely solved.
+I have had to do this every couple

-time the noise reappears.
-Evidently the light-gauge tubing will torque
+of years, every time the noise reappears.
+Evidently the light-gauge

-just enough that it twists against the more rigid seatpost, and when
+tubing will torque just enough that it twists against the more rigid

-the grease wears thin, it will make a faint click.
-Who’d
+seatpost, and when the grease wears thin, it will make a faint click.

 a thought?